 “All of Sicily is a dimension of the imagination.”

 Sicily is a wondrous destination, a fabulous island in the heart of the Mediterranean sea.
-It boasts the best of Italian cuisine and culture but is also separate, an autonomous province and geographically unique, sort of the soccer ball being kicked by the toe of the boot that is the shape of Italy.
+It boasts the best of Italian cuisine and culture but is also a separate, autonomous province that is geographically unique from mainland Italy — sort of the soccer ball being kicked by the toe of the boot that is the shape of Italy.

 Sicily is home to a balmy but pleasant climate, spectacular vistas, crystal clear waters, and the highest active volcano in Europe, Mt.
 Etna.
 It hosts five Unesco World Heritage Sites and reveals thousands of years of Greek, Arab, and of course, Roman influence.
 Sicilian cuisine is a wonderful fusion of French, Arabic, and North African dishes and we’ll include cheese and chocolate tastings, seaside picnics, and hearty dinners on this tour.